XIJIE-XIANG/CEN/README.md

-# CEN Autofocus
+# Spike Autofocus (CEN)

 This repository provides the official code for our ICML 2026 paper, "Autofocus for Spike Cameras via Spectral Centroid in the Frequency Domain".

-The code runs CEN-based autofocus on generated spike-camera simulation datasets and reports focus-distance errors for moderate-light and low-light settings.
+The code runs spike autofocus on generated simulation datasets and reports focus-distance errors for moderate-light and low-light settings.

 ## Install